George Schuyler: Early journalist days

+In 1932, Schuyler joined Roy Wilkins of the NAACP on a trip to Mississippi to inspect the working conditions of black laborers employed in flood mitigation following the Great Flood of 1927.
+Afterwards, he joined the organization's publicity department, compiling a history of the organization and eventually joining The Crisis.

-Between 1936 and 1938 Schuyler published in the Pittsburgh Courier a weekly serial, which he later collected and published as a novel entitled Black Empire.
+Between 1936 and 1938 Schuyler published in the Pittsburgh Courier a weekly serial, which was later collected and published as a novel entitled Black Empire in 1991.
 He also published the highly controversial book Slaves Today: A Story of Liberia, a novel about the slave trade created by former American slaves who settled Liberia in the 1820s.

 In the 1930s, Schuyler published scores of short stories in the Pittsburgh Courier under various pseudonyms.
 He was published in many prestigious black journals, including Negro Digest, The Messenger, and W.E.B.
-Du Bois's The Crisis.
+Du Bois's The Crisis, for which he served as business manager between 1937 and 1944.
 Schuyler's journalism also appeared in such mainstream magazines as The Nation and Common Ground, and in such newspapers as The Washington Post and The New York Evening Post (forerunner of the New York Post).